Help header

 Coventry Building Society and The Co-operative Bank will continue to operate under their current names and branding while we carry out the work needed to provide a joined-up service.
 We expect this to take several years.

-I am a customer of both The Co-operative Bank and Coventry Building Society, will this mean I lose part of my FSCS cover?
+I am a customer of both Coventry Building Society and The Co-operative Bank, will this mean I lose part of my FSCS cover?

-To begin with The Co-operative Bank and Coventry Building Society will retain their banking licences, and you will have Financial Services Compensation Scheme (FSCS) protection as a customer of each organisation as you do now.
+At completion, Coventry Building Society and The Co-operative Bank will retain their banking licences, and you will have Financial Services Compensation Scheme (FSCS) protection as a customer of each organisation as you do now.
 We expect this to be the case for several years.

 Find out more information about the Financial Services Compensation Scheme.